sageserpent-open/modest-proposal/README.md

 Now, when I say *'genuine nuclear waste'*, I don't mean the spent nuclear fuel coming out of the existing reactor fleet, or our special reactor.
 I mean the fission products that result from the reactors doing their thing and producing electricity, as well as some troublemaker elements called the 'minor actinides' that are generated as a byproduct.
-Also included are irradiated bits of reactor and what is termed 'fuel cladding', namely the metal sheath that goes around the real nuclear fuel to hold it together inside the reactor and to stop it contaminating the surroundings when it comes out of the reactor.
+Also included is termed 'fuel cladding', namely the metal sheath that goes around the actual nuclear fuel to hold it together inside the reactor in the form of a fuel rod, keeping it isolated from the external environment.
 There are also various structural bits of metal used to tie the fuel rods together into what is called an 'assembly'.

 So spent nuclear fuel is in reality an entire assembly, containing the actual nuclear fuel, the cladding and the structural bits.
 An awful lot of that is potentially recyclable into a new generation of assemblies that can go back